OmegaAOL/cerulean/README.md

 # Release information

-Cerulean is now in the beta stage.
-As such, it has standard beta releases and *Crimson Beta* releases.
-Crimson Beta releases are "previews" that come in betweeb betas.
-They are not meant to be dailyed and are very likely to have breaking bugs.
-Once Cerulean leaves the beta stage and enters the release stage, Crimson Beta releases will become Crimson releases.
+Cerulean is in the process of leaving the beta stage.
+Until the first stable release is published, *Crimson* releases will be uploaded.
+Consider Crimson the new beta branch now that we're out of beta.
+These Crimson releases are not production worthy.
+Do not use them as a daily driver.
+You have been warned.

 <img width="555" height="147" alt="crimson" src="https://github.com/user-attachments/assets/d6580bfb-ec4c-4acf-a63d-39b5cc28a185" />